 - There are challenges with students returning to non-restorative environments after the school day ends.
 The school cannot be the only place that is responsible for using this practice (i.e., homes and communities).
 Furthermore, social media is also a major driver of conflict beyond the classroom. - While all school police officers have been trained in the practice, most teachers and administrators have not.
 Teachers must have a sincere interest in building relationships with students and a shift from a punitive to restorative mindset must occur for this to fully work. - Students aren't always ready to participate in a circle.
 They often want to fight and cannot be dissuaded.
 In these instances reactive circles can still be used.
-It is also important to be conscious that sometimes circles do not work or have a different outcome than intended.

-- Connecting with families so that they understand the practice is a major barrier.
+It is also important to be conscious that sometimes circles do not work or have a different outcome than intended. - Connecting with families so that they understand the practice is a major barrier.
 Parents and staff often don't think school police are doing anything when they don't see an actual consequence. - It is hard to put another initiative on employees right now.
 Morale is at an all-time low because people are afraid of losing their jobs. - Students who could most benefit from restorative practices are often the ones who don't regularly attend school.

-Additional School Police Comments and Observations
+Additional School Police Comments

-- "We have seen a mindset shift, when you build relationships it helps crime go down." - "Restorative practices must be part of the teaching and learning culture.
-They must be embedded in the school day." - "We must wrap the students and staff in a culture that cares." - Officers expressed interest in developing a restorative practices video from the school police perspective. - Restorative practices provide a way to diffuse situations as a community.
+• "We have seen a mindset shift, when you build relationships it helps crime go down."

+- Officers expressed interest in developing a restorative practices video from the school police perspective. - Restorative practices provide a way to diffuse situations as a community. - "Restorative practices must be part of the teaching and learning culture.
+It must be embedded in the school day." - "We must wrap the students and staff in a culture that cares."